Composably secure device-independent encryption with certified deletion: ECD protocol

 For proving the next bound, we shall need the following fact, which is easily proven by a summation relabelling: \begin{fact} Consider a CQ state $\rho_{ZQ}$ where $Z$ is an $s$-bit classical register.
 If we select an independent uniformly random $U\in\{0,1\}^s$ and generate a register $C=Z \oplus U$, then the resulting global state,

 is equal to

 \end{fact} When applying this fact, we shall take $U$ to correspond to $(U_1,U_2)$ in Protocol~\ref{sect:protocol}, which is basically a one-time pad.
 Intuitively, Fact~\ref{fc:OTP} expresses a symmetry\footnote{For the purposes of our proof, we technically do not need such an exact symmetry --- it would suffice to have functions $f$ and $g$ such that~\eqref{eq:OTPstate} and~\eqref{eq:OTPswapped} are equal when register $C$ in~\eqref{eq:OTPstate} is set to $f(z,u)$ and register $U$ in~\eqref{eq:OTPswapped} is set to $g(z,u)$.
 However, our proof is easier to describe using the formulation shown.
 Furthermore, in principle our proofs also hold using a relaxed version of this statement in which~\eqref{eq:OTPstate} and~\eqref{eq:OTPswapped} are only $\lambda_\mathrm{OTP}$-close in $\ell_1$ distance for some value $\lambda_\mathrm{OTP} > 0$, at the cost of increasing our composable security parameter by $O(\lambda_\mathrm{OTP})$.} between the ``ciphertext'' and the ``padding string'' when applying a one-time pad --- while we usually think of the ciphertext as taking the value $Z\oplus U$ and the padding string as taking the independent uniform value $U$, this fact implies that we have an exactly equivalent situation by thinking of the ciphertext as taking the value $U$ and the padding string as taking the value $Z\oplus U$.
-We use this to prove the following lemma:
+We use this to prove the following lemma (for all possible behaviours by Bob and Eve --- note that while dishonest Bob does not have to honestly report the ``raw'' outcomes of measurements on his states, such behaviour can simply be absorbed into the strategy he uses to generate $\tB$ and $B_T$): \begin{lemma} The probability $p_{\text{\cmark}|\top}$ is independent of the message $m$.
+Furthermore, letting $R'$ denote all the registers in $R$ except $U_1$, the state $\sigma_{K^\A CR'\tB B_T\tE}$ satisfies